-- All Property Council events are published and promoted on the Property Council website with a full list of past events available via our CRM, Upbeat, and is also summarised by respective Event Managers in a consolidated events reporting spreadsheet.
-Note: for FY2022, the consolidated events reporting spreadsheet did not exist, and the information is sourced from a summary spreadsheet with data provided by respective Event Managers. - 2.
+- 1. All Property Council events are published and promoted on the Property Council website with a full list of past events available via our CRM, Upbeat, and is also summarised by respective Event Managers in a consolidated events reporting spreadsheet.
+This information is sourced from a summary spreadsheet with data provided by respective Event Managers. - 2.
 The Member Survey is sent to all members of Property Council (approx. 11,000 recipients) in Q4 of the financial year.

 Data is collected via Survey Monkey and the results are reported to the Board at the subsequent National Board meeting.

 These results are presented as the average rating out of 10. - 3.
 Event surveys are sent to all event attendees and stakeholders at the conclusion of our national conferences (The Property Conference, Retail Conference, Offset | Reset (biennial), and the Residential Development Summit).
 These surveys are designed in Survey Monkey and the data is collected and reported on in the event debrief report within two months of the event. - 4.
-The member retention rate is calculated based on the number of membership renewal invoices paid for the financial year divided by the number of membership renewal invoices sent on 1st April each year. e.g., In FY2023, 554 renewal invoices were sent to members and 483 were paid, giving us a retention rate of 87.18%.
-Note: for FYE2022, this spreadsheet did not exist, and the information is sourced from a summary spreadsheet with data provided from Upbeat.
-In this report there were 588 membership renewal invoices sent and 490 were paid, which gives us a retention rate of 83.3%.
+The member retention rate is calculated based on the number of membership renewal invoices paid for the financial year divided by the number of membership renewal invoices sent on 1st April each year. e.g., In FY2024, 546 renewal invoices were sent to members and 463 were paid, giving us a retention rate of 84.8%.